cc458/ISQ-Rebel-Alliances/README.md

 # Replication Data for: "Do Birds of a Feather Flock Together?
-Rebel Constituencies and Civil War Alliances""
+Rebel Constituencies and Civil War Alliances"

 ## Please use the following citation:

 Laia Balcells, Chong Chen, and Costantino Pischedda , “Do Birds of a Feather Flock Together?
 Rebel Constituencies and Civil War Alliances.” *International Studies Quarterly*, Volume 66, Issue 1, March 2022, sqab095, https://doi.org/10.1093/isq/sqab095

- * For questions about the data, please contact the authors: Laia Balcells (laia.balcells@georgetown.edu), Chong Chen (chongchen@tsinghua.edu.cn) and Costantino Pischedda(cpischedda@miami.edu).
+ * For questions about the datasets, please contact the authors: Laia Balcells (laia.balcells@georgetown.edu), Costantino Pischedda(cpischedda@miami.edu), and Chong Chen (chongchen@tsinghua.edu.cn)
- * Please note that there are large files that are uploaded with `git lfs` in this repository.
-To make sure you get the right size, we suggest that you use the `git lfs pull` or `git lfs clone` command to download the entire repository.
+ * Please note that there are large files uploaded with the `git lfs` in this repository.
+To make sure you ob retrieve right size of these large files from Github, we suggest that you use the `git lfs pull` or `git lfs clone` command to download the entire repository.

 # Replication Instruction: